 You could go even further down the Italian Beef rabbit hole by adding cheese (typically provolone or mozzarella) and/or Italian sausage (which technically turns the sandwich into a combo).
 If you do, let us know how that goes.

-We like to order our Italian Beef Sandwiches dipped and topped with both hot peppers.
+We like to order our Italian Beef Sandwiches dipped and topped with hot peppers.
 Sometimes we go crazy and add sweet peppers too.
 Needless to say, we care more about our taste buds than we do about our laundry.

-Where to Eat Awesome Italian Beef Sandwiches in Chicago
+Where To Eat Awesome Italian Beef Sandwiches In Chicago

 Our quest to find the best Chicago Italian Beef Sandwich commenced mere hours after we landed at Midway.
-That late-night stop was the first of a week-long food crawl that also included deep dish pizza, hot dogs and donuts.
+That late-night stop was the first of a week-long food crawl that also included Chicago-style pizza, hot dogs and donuts.
 But, without exaggerating, eating multiple meat-filled sandwiches was our number one priority.

 This culinary journey took us deep into the Chicago cheap eats food scene and introduced us to both passionate cooks and hungry locals.
 While it was impossible for us to eat every contender for the best sandwich in town, we ate enough to know the good ones when we tasted them.